 Additional Criteria Applicable Only to Substantial Renovation

 All rehabilitation projects that do not meet the definition of gut rehabilitation and adaptive reuse as described in Section 3.13.2 shall follow all of the requirements outlined below and in Section 3.13.4 for substantial renovation.
+Projects that meet the definition of a covered building under BEPS regulations are strongly encouraged to factor BEPS requirements into their project design to avoid future compliance concerns.
+DHCD may be able to contribute funding for BEPS-compliant upgrades, based on funding availability at the time of the project’s kick-off meeting.

 Total hard construction costs (exclusive of fees or overhead items) of rehabilitation for projects must be at least $25,000 per unit and supported by a building evaluation report performed by an engineer or other qualified professional.